 Affordable by design

-A 4-hour bilingual online education course covering er physician-led injury prevention, slip, trip, and fall hazard recognition, housekeeping, walking surfaces, ladder and elevated-work awareness, near-miss reporting, and an osha-aligned workplace prevention plan that complements osha 10 and site-specific training.
-Certificate included after completion.
+A 4-hour bilingual online education course.
+Topics include emergency physician-led injury-prevention training covering slip, trip, and fall hazard recognition, housekeeping, walking-working surfaces, ladder and elevated-work awareness, near-miss reporting, and an OSHA-aligned workplace prevention plan that complements OSHA 10 and site-specific training.
+A completion certificate is included.

 This is physician-led workplace injury-prevention education, developed from an ER physician perspective about workplace injury prevention, fall hazards, safer work habits, and early reporting.
 It helps learners understand how preventable injuries happen before they reach the emergency department.
 It complements OSHA 10/30 and employer site-specific instruction; it is not an OSHA Outreach course and does not issue OSHA cards.